EvolBioInf/andi/README.md

 ## Prerequisites

 This program has the following dependencies: [kseq.h](http://lh3lh3.users.sourceforge.net/kseq.shtml), RMQ_improved and [libdivsufsort](https://code.google.com/p/libdivsufsort/).
 The former two are included in the `lib` directory.
 Please make sure you installed the latter before attempting a build.
 If you did get the source, not as a tarball, but straight from the git repository, you will also need autoconf, automake and the libtool.
+Run `autoreconf -i` to generate the configure script and continue with the next step.

 ## Compiling